Ionization of biological molecules by multicharged ions using the stoichiometric model

 \section{Introduction}

 The damage caused by the impact of multicharged heavy projectiles on biological targets has become a field of interest due to its recent implementation in ion--beam cancer therapy.
 The effectiveness of the radiation depends on the choice of the ions.
-In particular, theoretical and experimental studies with different projectiles have concluded that charged carbon ions could be the most suitable ions to be used.
+In particular, theoretical and experimental studies with different projectiles have concluded that charged carbon ions could be the most suitable ions to be used~\cite{Mohamad2017}.
 Nonetheless, the study of such systems represents a challenge from the theoretical point of view.

 The ionization of biological molecules by multicharged ions constitutes the primary damage mechanism.
 The most widely used method to predict such processes is the first Born approximation.
 At high energies, this perturbative method warrants the $Z^{2}$ laws, where $Z$ is the projectile charge.
 However, the damage is concentrated in the vicinities of the Bragg peak --at energies of hundreds of keV/amu--, precisely where the Born approximation starts to fail.
 Another theoretical issue arises due to the targets themselves; we are dealing with complex molecules, and the description of such targets represents a hard task for {\it ab initio} calculations.

+Different approaches have been proposed to deal with the ionization of molecular targets within the independent atom model.
+For example, Galassi \textit{et al.} \cite{galassi2000} obtain molecular cross sections by combining CDW-EIS atomic ones based on the population of the molecular orbitals.
+More recently, L\"udde \textit{et al.} \cite{ludde2016,ludde2018} propose a combination of atomic cross sections with geometrical screening corrections.

-The objective of this article is to deal with these two aspects; first, we perform more appropriate calculations on the primary damage mechanism, which can replace the Born results.
+The objective of this article is to face with two aspects of the ionization of biological molecules; first, we perform more appropriate calculations on the primary damage mechanism, which can replace the Born results.
 Second, we inspect and test a stoichiometric model to describe the ionization of molecular targets.